Souza-Baranowski Correctional Center

-Souza-Baranowski Correctional Center (SBCC) is a maximum security prison in Lancaster, Massachusetts (though it receives mail through a post-office box in the town of Shirley).
+Souza-Baranowski Correctional Center (SBCC) is a supermax security prison in Lancaster, Massachusetts (though it receives mail through a post-office box in the town of Shirley).
 It is operated by the Massachusetts Department of Correction.
 It is close to the medium-security prison Massachusetts Correctional Institution – Shirley, which is directly to the north over the town border.
 Souza-Baranowski opened on September 30, 1998.
 As of January 6, 2020 SBCC housed 672 inmates in general population beds.

 The prison is named in honor of a corrections officer, James Souza, 29, and an instructor Alfred Baranowski, 54, who were shot in July 1972 by an inmate whose wife had smuggled in handguns into what was then the Norfolk Prison Colony.

 Souza-Baranowski is the only post-conviction maximum-security state prison in Massachusetts.
 Massachusetts Correctional Institution – Cedar Junction operates a pre-trial maximum-security "reception and diagnostic center", and the Federal Medical Center, Devens operates at all security levels, including maximum.

-COVID-19 Cases

-Pursuant to the Supreme Judicial Court’s April 3, 2020 Opinion and Order in the Committee for Public Counsel Services v.
-Chief Justice of the Trial Court, SJC-12926 matter, as amended on April 10, April 28 and June 23, 2020 (the “Order”), the Special Master posts weekly reports which are located on the SJC website here for COVID testing and cases for each of the correctional facilities administered by the Department of Correction and each of the county Sheriffs’ offices.
-The SJC Special master link above has the most up to date information reported by the correctional agencies and is posted for the public to view.